JaiSharma7/Compass-Allocator/README.md

 Long‑Term S&P 500 Investment Model

-This project is a complete research‑grade framework for constructing a long‑only U.S. equity portfolio.
+This project is a complete framework for constructing a long‑only U.S. equity portfolio.
 It combines fundamental and technical analysis with machine‑learning forecasts and modern portfolio optimization to allocate across S&P 500 stocks.

 Flexible data sources: Download price and fundamental data directly from Yahoo Finance or load your pre‑collected dataset from a wide‑format CSV/ZIP file.